“She’s Just Shy…” It’s an Easy Label to Give Her

 TIP: Listen to her.
 Invite her to share.
 Help her find familiar people and comfortable spaces where she can speak freely.
 And then remind her to speak in her unique way.
 (She may find her voice in surprising places.
 She might not ever like small talk, but she may shine in more organized spaces: in front of a classroom, behind a microphone, or on a stage.
 Don’t dismiss the possibilities.)

-Quiet girls can be mistaken for good listeners.
-Sometimes, she won’t want to be a good listener.
-She’ll wish that others listen to her as much as she listens to them.
-It’s valid for her to want to express her own voice.
+Quiet girls are often assumed to be good listeners.
+But sometimes, she may not want to listen—she may wish others would listen to her as much as she listens to them.
+It’s perfectly valid for her to want her own voice to be heard.

 TIP: Help her recognize that her ability to listen is a gift.
 Everyone in the world is looking for someone to see them for who they are.
 When she listens, she connects with others in a meaningful way, deeper than small talk will ever take her.
 True listening is often the best step to being truly heard.